 There is perhaps no better way to add value to your home then adding more space.
-However before you consider adding to the foundation and expanding the footprint, make sure you have maximized the space you have.
+(And let's face it we've all been looking for more space in our homes these days) Before you consider adding to the foundation and expanding the footprint, make sure you have maximized the space you have.
 Take a walk down stairs, evict the spiders, and imagine the possibilities of your basement.
 Finished basements can add a separate apartment, play space, entertainment area, bedroom, and more.
 With proper planning you can turn your basement into the oasis you’ve been looking for in your home, without infringing on your yard space.

 1. Check the Foundation

 When you first start dreaming about basement renovations, check the foundations and history of the home.
 If your house has flooded before (unless you’ve fixed the problem) it is likely to happen again.
 It would be a terrible waste to finish a basement for it to get ruined in the first good rain storm.
 Look for water leakage or cracks.
 Foundations can be sealed with a few coats of water proof paint, but this is often not a perfect fix.
 Take note of the areas that are leaking, you may want to keep an eye on them to ensure they don’t become problem areas in the future.

 Light is often the first thing that comes to mind when people start considering basement renovations.
 Maximizing window space in your basement can help bring in much needed light.
 However, if you do not have the advantages of an above ground basement, you may be stuck with just a few clerestory windows.
 This is not the end of the world.
 When undertaking this project it’s important to be realistic about your budget and your space.
 If there isn’t much light and no way to get natural light, there are great artificial lighting options out out there, but also consider what you are using the space for.
 Perhaps an inherently dark basement is better for sleeping than entertaining guests.
 Moving a bedroom (or 2) downstairs can help open up space upstairs.